 Participation is open to all UW-Madison students, faculty, and staff.
-We start a new beginners class every semester, and for the 2019 Fall semester it will start at 5:30 pm on Monday, February 3rd, in the 4th floor multipurpose room at the Student Activity Center.
-The weekly workouts are Mondays 6-8 in the multupurpose room at the Student Activity Center, Wednesdays 5:30 - 7:00 in room 510, Lathrop Hall, and Thursdays 5:30 - 6:55 in room B101 in Lathrop Hall.
+We start a new beginners class every semester, and for the 2020 Spring semester it will start at 6:00 pm on Monday, February 3rd, in the 4th floor multipurpose room at the Student Activity Center.
+The weekly workouts are Mondays 6-8 in the multupurpose room at the Student Activity Center, Wednesdays 5:30 - 7:10 in room 510 in Lathrop Hall, and Thursdays 5:30 - 6:55 in room B101 in Lathrop Hall.

 Note that it is also possible to start at any time, as long as there is consistency and dedication, so don't hesitate to send us an e-mail.